l-plan/trix_on_rails/README.md

 ## Test
 todo

+For now I only added a dummy-app in 'test', adding only one model ("page.rb") to experiment.

 TrixOnRails will use minitest.
 But as for now, the only thing to test is its presence Run rake to start the test-suite.

 ## Contributing